-- Both planets have a rocky core and sillicate rock/metallic composition.
+- Both planets have a rocky core and silicate rock/metallic composition.
 This is why they are both called “terrestrial planets” along with Mercury and Mars.

 - Earth and Venus have similar sizes.
 Venus is only about 5% smaller than Earth.

 - They also have almost the same density.
-Again, with Venus beign only 5% less dense than our planet.
+Again, with Venus being only 5% less dense than our planet.

 - Both planets support an atmosphere.